Backed by Awesome Motive.

 Note: There are a few content pieces that you cannot export automatically and will need to do the manual work for it.
 It includes event pages, product pages, video blocks, audio files, custom CMS, album pages, and index pages.

-Need help with it?
-You can choose Seahawk’s WordPress migration services.
+Need help with it? choose Seahawk’s WordPress migration services.

 Step 3: Import Content to WordPress